astropy/astroquery/docs/ned/ned.rst

 These queries may be used for querying a region around a named object or coordinates (i.e *near name* and *near position* queries).
 The radius of
 the region should be specified in degrees or equivalent units.
-An easy way to do this is to use an `astropy.units`_ `Quantity` object to specify the radius and units.
-The radius may also be specified as a string in which case it will be parsed using `astropy.coordinates.Angle`_.
+An easy way to do this is to use an `~astropy.units.Quantity` object to specify the radius and units.
+The radius may also be specified as a string in which case it will be parsed using `~astropy.coordinates.Angle`.
 If no radius is specified, it defaults to 1 arcmin.
 Another optional parameter is the equinox if coordinates are specified.
 By default this is J2000.0 but can also be set to B1950.0.